MdHusainhfz/TWRP_device_samsung_a6plte/README.md

 It was announced in May 2018 and released in May 2018.

-There are also two different variants for Taiwan (a52sxqzt) and Korea (a52sxqks).
+There are also different variants and models, Galaxy A9 Star Lite in China; Galaxy Jean in Korea; SM-A605FN, SM-A605G, SM-A605F, SM-A605GN, SM-A6050, SM-A605K, SM-A605X, SM-A6058

 ## Device specifications